lp-wan/datamodel/draft-toutain-schc-access-control-00.md

 2. Access control: Once authenticated, the associated Set of Rules of the instance is retrieved.
    * these rules are enriched with access control information that will be defined in this document.
    * if the Set of Rules does not contain any access control information, the end-point is not allowed to modify the Rules content.
-3. Management request processing: The NETCONF, RESTCONF or CORECONF is processed and passed to the end-point Rule Manager.
+3. Management request processing: The NETCONF, RESTCONF or CORECONF request is processed and passed to the end-point Rule Manager.
-5. The Rule Manager applies the changes (create, read, update or delete) to the Set of Rules data base.
+5. The Rule Manager (RM) applies the changes (create, read, update or delete) to the Set of Rules (SoR) data base.

 # Threat Model

-The Rule Manager (RM) is in charge of applying changes to the rules database when a management request arrives to a SCHC end-point.
+The RM is in charge of applying changes to the rules database when a management request arrives to a SCHC end-point.
 It is assumed that these changes can only be effectivelly applied when it is certain that all end-points of an instance have made the change.
 This means that in all cases a peer of peers in an intance always share the same Set of Rules.

 The selection of a rule to be applied in a certain end-point when a packet arrives is done by selecting the rule offering the smallest SCHC packet after compression.